Merriam-Webster Is Updating Its Definition of Racism After a Woman Asked Them to Change It

 Many people have taken to the streets the past few weeks to protest the murder of George Floyd, a Black man who died in police custody in Minneapolis, and to push society to begin having more productive conversations about racism today.
 The changes made to the definition will hopefully help people educate themselves as the first step to making real change.
 If you are going out to protest, read up on the important things you should bring with you and get inspired by these powerful signs.

 Abstract words like racism, such as feminism and socialism are very hard to define.
 The dictionary works to put concrete words to abstract ideas.
 While this is a small revision, this is progress to a definition that is going to have to be altered constantly in order to remain as accurate as possible.
 While the updated definition is pending, improve your education about racism with these documentaries and books.
+You can also read these racism quotes that speak volumes in the fight against prejudice and racism.

 Next, check out why Kareem Abdul-Jabbar believes that the Black Lives Matter protests are different this time.